Avirt: Active Violence Immediate Response Training

 – Supermarkets

-AVERT (Active Violence Emergency Response Training) equips participants with the skills and confidence to respond effectively in active shooter situations and life-threatening bleeding emergencies.
+AVIRT (Active Violence Immediate Response Training) equips participants with the skills and confidence to respond effectively in active shooter situations and life-threatening bleeding emergencies.
 It goes beyond traditional “Run, Hide, Fight” strategies, incorporating lifesaving “Stop the Bleed” techniques.

 • Recognizing early warning signs of violence.